Alberto Crane

 Alberto Lewis Crane (born July 14, 1976) is an American former mixed martial artist, submission grappler and Brazilian Jiu-Jitsu instructor.
 He has fought in the Ultimate Fighting Championship and is a former King of the Cage and Ring of Fire lightweight champion.
 He is the founder of Legacy Jiu-jitsu Academy.

 Biography

 Crane moved to Brazil shortly after high school to train at the Gracie Barra academy in Rio de Janeiro, and then Belo Horizonte full-time.
 He holds a black belt in Brazilian Jiu-Jitsu under Vinicius Magalhaes (Draculino) and Carlos Gracie Jr. Upon returning to New Mexico, Crane began teaching Brazilian Jiu-Jitsu and opened two academies, one in Santa Fe and one in Albuquerque.
-Crane is credited as the first American Brazlian Jiu-jitsu black belt of Gracie Barra.
+Crane is credited as the first American Brazilian Jiu-jitsu black belt of Gracie Barra.

 Mixed martial arts

 He started MMA in 2002 in a King of the cage event in New Mexico.
 After a 2-year break, Crane signed with the UFC in 2007 and lost his UFC debut against Roger Huerta at UFC 74 via TKO in round three.
 In his second UFC fight against Kurt Pellegrino, Crane did not take advantage of a high kick early enough in the first round.
 Crane was defeated via TKO in the second round.